-- 6.31 The Lewes Local Plan 2003 saved policy RE1 on sport recreation and play space states: RE1 The Council will seek (through positive planning and provision, and through the control of development) to achieve provision of outdoor public and private playing space, which are as a matter of practise and policy available for public use, to at least the following minimum standards: - 1.7 ha per 1,000 population for outdoor sports, including pitches, courts and greens, and 0.7 ha per 1000 population for children's play, of which about 0.2 - 0.3ha will comprise equipped areas and 0.4 - 0.5ha will be of a more casual or informal nature.
+6.31 The Lewes Local Plan 2003 saved policy RE1 on sport recreation and play space states:

+RE1 The Council will seek (through positive planning and provision, and through the control of development) to achieve provision of outdoor public and private playing space, which are as a matter of practise and policy available for public use, to at least the following minimum standards:

+- 1.7 ha per 1,000 population for outdoor sports, including pitches, courts and greens, and - 0.7 ha per 1000 population for children's play, of which about 0.2 0.3ha will comprise equipped areas and 0.4 - 0.5ha will be of a more casual or informal nature.

-However, the revised Lewes DC Local Plan Part 2 which is going through public consultation proposes to replace RE1 with new proposed policies DM14-16.
+However, the revised LDC Local Plan Part 2 (which is going through examination at the moment) proposes replacing RE1 with new proposed policies DM14-16.